cdaller/multi_anonymizer/readme.md

 * [ ] delete column
 * [x] set fixed value in column - use a template without a variable for this!
 * [x] create person dict from id (like person_id), then use firstname, lastname, etc. of this person in columns
 * [x] use faker dictionaries in templates to anonymize fields like "zip city" or "firstname lastname"
+* [x] allow regular expressions to match/replace values (#5)